 - 1708.1 Variable start intervals are normally used, on a 'course clear' basis.
 In such situations ICR 614.2.3 (the "falling Rule") does not apply. - 1708.2 Where fixed start intervals are used, the jury will decide the length of start interval according to the conditions, but it must not be less than 30 seconds. - 1708.3 With variable start intervals the Chief of Timing and Calculations authorises the start of a competitor.
 They need not wait until the preceding competitor has finished the run, but must be observant so that the competitor is not obstructed on the course (Course Clear). - 1708.4 If one or both skis come off the racer must retire or be DSQ.
-The exception being racers who lose a single ski in a designated cross country section who may continue provided they do not interfere with the next racer. - 1708.5 When fixed start intervals are used then, within the GS sections, jump and loom: - 1708.5.1 If the racer falls and comes to a complete stop and remains lying on the slope for any length of time they must retire or be DSQ (Start Stop if required) - 1708.5.2 Where a racer falls and comes to a stop but is able to immediately stand up and continue, without stepping back up to the next gate, they may continue.
+The exception being racers who lose a single ski in a designated cross country section who may continue provided they do not interfere with the next racer. - 1708.5 When fixed start intervals are used then, within the GS sections, jump and loom: - 1708.5.1 It is only permitted to step back up the maximum of one gate, even if the start interval is "course clear", provided the athlete does not obstruct the next racer. - 1708.5.2 Where a racer falls and comes to a stop but is able to immediately stand up and continue, without stepping back up to the next gate, they may continue.